+I am a political scientist and scholar of Islam, passionate about studying the comparative politics of Muslim societies.
 I grew up in Bosnia and Herzegovina, which was then part of Yugoslavia.
 I have lived in Croatia, Malaysia, and the United States.

 A few photos from my travels